Fundraising using an existing licence - Charitable collections

 Terminating the agreement

-It is recommended the process for terminating an authority to fundraise should be clearly outlined in the agreement between the parties.
+It is recommended that the process for terminating an authority to fundraise should be clearly outlined in the agreement between the parties.
 It would be advisable to terminate an agreement in writing.
-Once the authority has been revoked there should be actions to ensure no further fundraising is done.
+Once the authority has been revoked there should be actions to ensure that no further fundraising is done.

 Fundraising under the authority of licence holder

 When seeking to fundraise under the authority of an existing licence holder you should be mindful that the licensed organisation is not obliged to grant your request.

 When making a request it is advisable to outline the purposes for which the funds will be collected and provide a plan:

 - explaining how these objectives will be achieved; and

 - detailing what activities are proposed to achieve your objectives.

 Where authority has been granted you must ensure that all advertising and promotional material clearly states that money and goods are being collected under the authority of the licensed organisation.

 It is an offence to collect money or goods from the public for charitable purposes without a charitable collections licence or the authority of an existing licence holder.
 If you are unable to obtain a licence or authority to fundraise you should not proceed with your proposed collection or fundraising activity.